BNYMellon/CodeKatas/deck-of-cards-kata/README.md

 frameworks.
 The implementations that can be worked on are building a DeckOfCards using an `ImmutableSortedList` or using an `ImmutableSortedSet`.

-Five Java Collections frameworks are currently available to learn in the kata.
+Six Java Collections frameworks are currently available to learn in the kata.
 They are:

 * [Java 8 Collections + Streams](http://www.oracle.com/technetwork/articles/java/ma14-java-se-8-streams-2177646.html)